Listen to the article here:

 If you will be sending an electronic proposal, make it easy for your client by including a clickable table of content for easy navigation of the document.

 4. Explain “WHY” with an executive summary

-The executive summary explains why you sent the proposal and the reason your proposed solution is best fit for the prospective client.
+The executive summary explains why you sent the proposal and the reason your proposed solution is the best fit for the prospective client.

-In this section you outline the advantages of your company’s product or services and how it can solve your client’s problems.
+In this section, you outline the advantages of your company’s product or services and how it can solve your client’s problems.